 "Our oncology work tends to move quickly," says Jennifer Fulton, a medicinal chemist at precision therapy-focused biotech, Cogent Biosciences.
 Against this backdrop, the choice of laboratory informatics tools is essential; the wrong product could gum up the gears rather than grease the wheels of progress.

-Revvity Signals Software's Signals Research Suite is a good fit for the brisk pace of R&D at Cogent Biosciences, providing an array of tools that enables easy management of information from the laboratory bench to boardroom presentations.
-Signals Research Suite, Fulton says, has given Cogent Biosciences the kind of data analytics capabilities that were once the sole domain of big pharma companies with deep pockets and extensive IT departments.
+Revvity Signals Software's Signals One is a good fit for the brisk pace of R&D at Cogent Biosciences, providing an array of tools that enables easy management of information from the laboratory bench to boardroom presentations.
+Signals One, Fulton says, has given Cogent Biosciences the kind of data analytics capabilities that were once the sole domain of big pharma companies with deep pockets and extensive IT departments.

-But larger companies, too, are recognizing the advantages of leaving software implementation to the experts.
+But larger companies, too, are recognizing the

 advantages of leaving software implementation to the experts.
-Joost Brakkee, an IT director at Janssen, notes that after years of working with an internally developed electronic lab notebook, his company finally decided to begin transitioning its R&D teams to Signals Research Suite.
+Joost Brakkee, an IT director at Janssen, notes that after years of working with an internally developed electronic lab notebook, his company finally decided to begin transitioning its R&D teams to Signals One.
 "You don't have to reinvent the wheel," he says.
 "It allows us to integrate with other systems, and above all, it helps us collaborate with all the different scientific communities that we need to support."